-Andalucía has eight provinces and while the 2024 overseas market share of 18.5% across the whole region was below the 20% national average it turned out that in Málaga province. which really means the Costa del Sol, foreign market share was 38.4%, just ahead of the Balearics where it represented 37.8%.
-And looking at the Comunidad Valenciana, 26,118 of the 41,442 foreign buyers in this region bought in just one province: Alicante, representing 63% market share.
+Andalucía has eight provinces and while the overseas market share of 17.6% across the whole region was well below the 20.4% national average it turned out that in Málaga province, which really means the Costa del Sol, foreign market share was 38%, just behind the Balearics where it represented 39.3%.
+And looking at the Comunidad Valenciana, 72.09% of all 2024 foreign buyers in this region bought in just one province: Alicante, a market share of 50.9% .
 (Source: MITMA)